pinkgranny/7assignment-pizzabot1/README.md

 ### 4. Functions

-Transform the functionality of your program into writing Javascript functions.
+Transform the functionality of your program into writing them in Javascript functions.

-Create three functions that:
+Create four functions that:
+1. One that returns `true` or `false` if the pizza is on the menu or not.
 1. One that resturns the total cost for the order.
 1. One that checks if the order is Hawaii and returns the discounted price.
 1. One that resturns the number of minutes it will take to finish the order.